Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: HiLQR MPC Implementation

 \subsection{Rollout and Forward Pass}

 Depending on the hybrid system, HiLQR MPC uses either an event-driven or timestepping simulation for its rollouts and forward passes.
 In this work, we demonstrate the cost mismatch update for an event-driven simulation on a bouncing ball.
 However, when multiple contacts are involved, as in the case for a quadruped robot, simulating an event-driven system is significantly more difficult than using an out-of-the-box timestepping rigid body dynamics simulator.
 Many rigid body contact simulators utilize timestepping simulation methods.
-In this work, we use ``Isaac Gym'' (a high performance GPU-based physics simulation) \cite{isaacgym}, because the simulator has a unique feature where it can simulate multiple robots at once in an optimized fashion.
+In this work, we use ``Isaac Gym'' (a high performance GPU-based physics simulation) \cite{isaacgym}, because the simulator has a unique feature where it can simulate multiple robots at once {at a fraction of the runtime of simulating them serially}.
 We utilize parallel computations to parallelize the linesearch in the forward pass.
 An example linesearch is shown in Fig. \ref{fig:linesearch}, which shows the cost for different learning rates.
 Note that the cost is discontinuous with respect to the learning rate because the line search explores different contact sequences.
 In order for cost to be reduced in this case, the linesearch needs to take 12 steps if done sequentially.
 Due to the efficiency of parallel computations on the forward passes, parallelizing is on average twice as fast as computing the linesearch sequentially when comparing the computation times for the solutions in Fig. \ref{fig:combined_large_perturbation_first_step}.
+Another approach for ``parallel line search'' \cite{peachey2009parallel} is a method which speeds up optimizations by computing jobs serially, but terminates jobs which take longer to compute.
+This method is completely different from our parallel line search method which computes all jobs as once.

 Several key implementation features consist of precomputing the gain schedule for the reference trajectory, reusing the valid portions of previous solutions, and always seeding the reference trajectory as one of the parallel solves in the linesearch.